 The FeNO test is safe and non-invasive.
 It involves blowing out into a mouthpiece in one long, slow breath.
-You can watch a short video on how to do the FeNO test here: http://tinyurl.com/fenodemo
+You can watch a short video on how the FeNO test is done here: http://tinyurl.com/fenodemo

-Please note that the nurse in the picture above is not wearing a face mask because this photograph was taken before the start of the Covid-19 pandemic.
-However, your health care professional will take the necessary steps to protect you from Covid-19 infection where required.
+\Please note that the nurse in the picture above is not wearing a face mask because this photograph was taken before the start of the Covid-19 pandemic.
+However, your child's health care professional will take the necessary steps to protect them from Covid-19 infection where required.